Skip to main content

 Get the Philips Hue Color A19 if Multi-room HomeKit setup with five or more fixtures, willing to pay for ecosystem depth and Zigbee reliability..

-Get the WiZ Connected Smart Bulbs if Two to ten lamps, HomeKit needed without a hub, value matters more than maximum brightness..
+Get the WiZ Connected Smart Bulbs if Two to ten lamps, broad voice control without a hub, value matters more than maximum brightness..

-Get the LIFX A19 if Brightest hub-free option with ASIN-certified Matter; ideal for video setups or color-saturation-critical use cases..
+Get the LIFX A19 if Brightest hub-free white option with ASIN-certified Matter and the widest tunable-white range in the guide..

 Get the Wyze Bulb Color if Already deep in the Wyze camera ecosystem and want one more device in the same app..